Modeling and forecasting subnational age distribution of death counts: Construction of prediction intervals

 \section{Construction of prediction intervals}

+We split the data sample, consisting of 49 years from 1975 to 2023, into a training set consisting of 16 years, a validation set consisting of 16 years, and a testing set consisting of 17 years.
+While the choice of different data splits is arbitrary, it is customary in forecasting to allocate at least one-third of the total data for evaluation \citep{HA21}.

-We equally split the data sample consisting of 48 years from 1975 to 2022 into training, validation, and testing sets, each consisting of 16 years.
-Using the data in the training sample, we implement an expanding window forecast scheme to obtain the $h$-step-ahead density forecasts in the validation set for $h=1,2,\dots,15$.
-For each horizon, we have different numbers of curves in the validation set.
-For instance, when $h=1$, we have 16 years to evaluate the forecast errors, denoted by $\widehat{\epsilon}_{m,s}^g(u) = d_{m,s}^g(u) - \widehat{d}_{m,s}^g(u)$ for $m=1, 2,\dots,M=16$; when $h=15$, we have two years to evaluate the residual functions between the samples in the validation set and their corresponding forecasts.
+Using the data in the training sample, we implement an expanding-window forecast scheme to obtain $h$-step-ahead density forecasts in the validation set for $h=1,2,\dots,16$.
+For each horizon, we have a different number of curves in the validation set.
+For instance, when $h=1$, we have 16 years to evaluate the forecast errors, denoted by $\widehat{\epsilon}_{m,s}^g(u) = d_{m,s}^g(u) - \widehat{d}_{m,s}^g(u)$ for $m=1, 2,\dots, M=16$ (here $M$ denotes the total number of years available in the validation set for a specific horizon $h$, and $m$ serves as the year index); when $h=16$, we have two years to evaluate the residual functions between the samples in the validation set and their corresponding forecasts.
 From these residual functions, we compute the functional standard deviation, denoted by

 We aim to determine $(\overline{\xi}_{\alpha},\underline{\xi}_{\alpha})$ such that $\alpha\times 100\%$ of the residuals satisfy

 where $(\overline{\xi}_{\alpha},\underline{\xi}_{\alpha})$ are the tuning parameters.